 I ask clients to give me at least 24 hours notice if they are unable to make a session and charge the full fee, if less notice is given.

-I work at Bodywise in Bethnal Green on Tuesday and Thursday evenings and at The Sunflower Centre in Brockley on Frdiay mornings but will offer other days and times when possible.
+I work at Bodywise in Bethnal Green on Tuesday evening and at The Sunflower Centre in Brockley on Friday mornings but will offer other days and times when possible.